 As the great Martin Luther King, Jr. said, “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”
-And if he can forgive, can we not also do so?
+And if he can practice forgiveness, can we not also do so?
 If you fail to forgive yourself or others, hate is likely not far from what you are feeling.
-Anger and hatred are not comfortable or healthy emotions to live with.
+Anger and hatred, and are not comfortable or healthy to live with.
+Living a long time with consistently negative emotions can have a deleterious on our mental health and physical health.
+The healing power of forgiveness can open the door to good things again and allow you to once again have a happy life.

 Why is forgiveness so hard?